gerardabello/colossal/README.md

 1. Has very few controls so far.
 Does not yet have filtering or provide volume envelope control,etc.
-2. No visual feedback when notes are played.
+2. Only tested on one mobile browser (Mobile Safari on iOS).
-3. Only tested on one mobile browser (Mobile Safari on iOS).
+3. Presents a non-informative dialog to the user on every attempt to play a note on iOS.
-4. Presents a non-informative dialog to the user on every attempt to play a note on iOS.
+4. The note that plays on iOS sounds awful and nothing like the supposed waveform.
-5. The note that plays on iOS sounds awful and nothing like the supposed waveform.
+5. Does not yet attempt to respond to touch events, so does not play chords using multi-touch.
-6. Does not yet attempt to respond to touch events, so does not play chords using multi-touch.
+6. Visual layout is poor on iOS.
-7. Visual layout is poor on iOS.
+7. Text keys don't play notes on Safari after clicking a virtual keyboard key or a waveform radio button.
-8. Text keys don't play notes on Safari after clicking a virtual keyboard key or a waveform radio button.
+8. Overloading and distortion when chords are played in Safari browser.

 ## Making a Build